ImAKappa/pftp/docs/0-Getting-Started/03_tools.md

     Plain text is just the characters.
     VS Code, Notepad (Windows), and TextEdit (MacOS) only support plain text, which is the kind we want for code.

+**Q2.** Visit the tutorial at [https://code.visualstudio.com/docs/getstarted/getting-started](https://code.visualstudio.com/docs/getstarted/getting-started).
+Make sure to follow the instructions on installing the **Python extension** and **version control**!

+**Q3.** Visit the tutorial at [https://code.visualstudio.com/docs/python/python-quick-start](https://code.visualstudio.com/docs/python/python-quick-start).
+Specifically, understand how to run your code.

+**Q4.** What is version control?
+Why is it useful?